anton-bushuiev/mutils-ICLR2024-rebuttal-/README.md

 # Mutation utilities for protein design

-This repsitory is auxiliary for PPIformer and indended for the ICLR2024 rebuttal.
+This repository is auxiliary for PPIformer and intended for the ICLR2024 rebuttal.